-The primary endpoint is the incidence of visceral metastatic disease at the time of disease progression.
+Primary and Secondary Outcome Measure(s) and how they will be categorized/defined for your study: The primary endpoint is the incidence of visceral metastatic disease at the time of disease progression.
 Thus, the main outcome measure will be the distribution of metastatic disease at the time of progression, broken down by location and number of metastases, with a comparison by RECIST criteria to determine if lesions are new/progressed.
 This outcome will be calculated for patients regardless of reason for study therapy completion (toxicity, clinical progression or radiographic progression).
 The data regarding the CT and NM bone scans at initiation and progression will be utilized for the measure.

-The primary independent variable will be assigned study treatment (abiraterone versus placebo).
+Main Predictor/Independent Variable and how it will be categorized/defined for your study: The primary independent variable will be assigned study treatment (abiraterone versus placebo).
 It is assigned per study protocol.

 Age at study entry (years)

 Race (Am.
 Indian, Asian, Black , Native Hawaiian or Other Pacific Islander, White)

 Gleason Score (sum)